 Thermal Performance Under High Temperature

-High temperature testing at 95°F revealed significant performance differences between refrigerant recovery models.
+High temperature testing at 95°F revealed significant performance differences between refrigerant recovery machines.
 The Fieldpiece MR45 maintained 95% of its rated performance through superior cooling design.
 The Robinair RG3 dropped to approximately 85% efficiency but continued operating reliably.
 The VIVOHOME achieved approximately 65% efficiency and required cool-down periods after 75 minutes of operation.
 These performance differences may prove critical for HVAC technicians working in hot climates or summer conditions.
-Thermal shutdown protection prevents compressor damage when ambient temperatures exceed design limits, with the MR45’s micro-channel condenser maintaining operation at 95°F while budget units triggered thermal protection at similar temperatures.
+Thermal shutdown protection prevents compressor damage when ambient temperatures exceed design limits.
+The MR45’s micro-channel condenser maintained operation at 95°F while budget units triggered thermal protection at similar temperatures.

 Safety Requirements and Operational Setup